crossplane/docs/content/master/concepts/composition.md

 `None`.
 Considers the composed resource to be ready as soon as it exists.

+### Composition validation

+Crossplane uses a `Validating Webhook` to inform users of any potential errors in a `Composition`.
+By default webhooks only perform `logical checks`. `logical checks` enforce requirements that aren't explicitly defined in the schema but Crossplane assumes to hold at runtime.

+#### Experimental validation with schemas

+Enable experimental schema-aware validation in Crossplane through the `--enable-composition-webhook-schema-validation` feature flag.
+This enables Composition validation against available schemas in the cluster.
+For example, ensuring that `fieldPaths` are valid and source and destination types match taking into account provided transforms too.

+The `crossplane.io/composition-validation-mode` annotation on the Composition allows setting one of two modes for schema validation:

+-  `loose` (default): Validates Compositions against required schemas.
+If a required schema is missing, schema validation stops, emits a warning and falls back to `logical checks` only.
+-  `strict`: Validates Compositions against required schemas, and rejects them when finding errors.
+Rejects any Compositions missing required schemas.

+See the [Composition Validating Webhook design document][validation-design-doc] for more information about future development around schema-aware validation.

+#### Disabling webhooks

+Crossplane enables webhooks by default.
+Turn off webhooks by `webhooks.enabled` to `false` in the provided Helm Chart.

 ### Missing Functionality

 You might find while reading through this reference that Crossplane is missing